oriolvalles-gif/DIAGRAM/src/usage/Git.md

   git clone https://github.com/your_user_name/technical_documentation_how_to.git
   ```
   ![](images/powershell_git_clone.png)
-- cd into the newly created directory, and open the directory with `VS Code` or open the folder from within `VS Code`
+- Move into the newly created directory, and open the directory with `VS Code` or open the folder from within `VS Code`

   ![open_repository_with_vscode](open_repository.png)